aercolino/enzymes3/manual/Index.md

 ### Injections belong to the visual editor

-Nzymes' syntax comes directly from Enzymes, a similar plugin that I wrote many years ago for myself, and was meant to do mostly the same things.
-I chose Enzymes' syntax so that I could write my expressions without switching from the visual to the text editor, which is sometimes needed to make WordPress understand what you mean, and is very annoying for me.
+Nzymes' syntax comes directly from Enzymes, a similar plugin that I wrote many years ago, and was meant to do mostly the same things.
+I chose Enzymes' syntax so that I could write my expressions without switching from the visual to the text editor, which is sometimes needed to make WordPress literally treat what you type (it uses to convert quotes for example), and I consider it very annoying.

 Of course you can use whichever editor you like.